RaphaelRibes/samReader/README.md

 # SamReader

+does not even start yet don't look at this for now

 ## Abstract

 Next-generation sequencing (NGS) technologies have revolutionized genomics by enabling the analysis of short DNA sequences (reads).